Ellapanstumpe/Data-Analysis-using-Spark/README.md

 - Task 15: Filter Employees with the letter o in the Name.

-Note: the printing result please refer to the attachment of Data-Analysis-using-Spark PDF file.
+Note: For the printing result please refer to the attachment of Data-Analysis-using-Spark PDF file.

 #Prerequisites